A Brief Overview of ReincarnationFrom The Science of Spirituality

 Figure 13c – Years in the Subtle Worlds at the End of an Incarnation

-As stated in Chapter 10, if the planetary conditions or level of civilisation are not optimal for the monad’s development the time spent in the causal world can be significantly longer than stated above.
+As stated in Chapter 10, if the planetary conditions or level of civilisation are not optimal for the monad’s development, the time spent in the causal world can be significantly longer than stated above.
 Life on Earth passes through repeating cycles with different conditions to suit the development of monads at different levels of development.
-If conditions are suitable for the monad then the length causal life will be close to the times stated above, but if conditions are unsuitable the monad will “sleep” in the greater causal body until conditions become conducive, which may be thousands or millions of years.
-Remember that time passes much faster in the higher worlds, so thousand Earth years may pass in a single day.
+If conditions are suitable for the monad then the length causal life will be close to the times stated above, but if conditions are unsuitable the monad will “sleep” in its greater causal body until conditions become conducive, which may be thousands or millions of years.
+Remember that time passes much faster in the higher worlds, so 1000 Earth years may feel like a single day.